Billionaire Profile

 Controversies & Challenges

-Lacob fired coach Mark Jackson, who had led the Warriors to the playoffs in consecutive seasons, due to issues with getting along with others in the organization.
+Lacob fired coach Mark Jackson who had just led the Warriors to the playoffs in consecutive seasons.